ozfortress/ozfortress_docs/docs/rules/ahh.md

 ### 5.3.
 Streaming Player POVs/Player Streams
 Players are more than welcome to broadcast their POVs on their own Twitch/YouTube channels.
 Please note, if you are invited onto the official broadcast, please follow their instructions, and do not broadcast behind the scenes of their broadcast.

+## 6. Servers
+### 6.1.
+Server Selection
+Server selection follows our [Global Ruleset server selection rules](#applicable-global-ruleset-rules) mentioned in the [Applicable Global Ruleset Rules](#applicable-global-ruleset-rules) section closely, with some additional rules specific to AHH.

+Server region will always default to Sydney Australia.
+If two international teams are playing together, they are welcome to book an NA/EU/SEA serveme server of acceptable/comparable ping for both teams.
+If an OZF team is playing an international team, the default server region must be used.